Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

 And yet another might signal group membership by posting a screed about hydroxychloroquine.
 There is nothing about hydroxychloroquine in particular that makes it a natural talking point for Republicans.
 It could just as easily have been remdesivir, or one of a half dozen other potential miracle drugs, that was picked up by Fox News, and then by Trump.
 The process by which Trump settled on hydroxychloroquine was essentially random—and yet, once he began touting it, it became associated with political identity in just the way we have described.
 (That is not to say that Trump and his media defenders were not on the lookout for an easy out from a growing crisis.
 Political leaders around the world would love to see this all disappear, irrespective of ideology.)

-People can wind up misinformed even in the absence of misinformation.
-It may be best to think of misinformation as a function of the whole ecology of information available, not simply a matter of isolated claims being true or false.
+Misinformation is a function of the whole ecology of information available, not simply a matter of isolated claims being true or false.

 Sharing encouraging news about possible treatments for a devastating disease is an appropriate thing for political leaders or public health officials to do under many circumstances.
 But it must be done with utmost care, not only because the information politicians share may directly influence others’ behaviors in dangerous ways, but also because the very fact that a politician or government expert is perceived as representing a particular political tribe can mean their information becomes attached to their positions in preexisting disagreements.
 The result is that some substantial portion of the population—and in the case of hydroxychloroquine, we still do not know whether it will be Republicans or Democrats—ends up inappropriately skeptical about an important matter of fact.